 Allow a fair amount of time for the patients to find you.

 Unless you are partnering with a large organization that can send a considerable volume, don’t expect to have your schedule packed immediately.
 You can definitely find reputable sources for patients to fill your days, but you’ll need some time after day one.

-Primary care physicians and mid-levels can partner with local pharmacies and have the pharmacy hand out business card to people who come in for over-the-counter medications.
+Primary care physicians and mid-levels can partner with local pharmacies and get the pharmacy to hand out business cards to people who come in for over-the-counter medications.

 Local parenting groups can be filled with people who don’t have time to go to the doctor but occasionally need immediate care.